-Key concepts and theories in education, learning, and community
+Key concepts and theories in education, pedagogy, learning, and community

 Civil society is much talked about, but rarely understood.
 Michael Edwards explores the practical and theoretical significance of civil society – and suggests some ways through the issues surrounding its use.